Configure Adaptive Shaping

 Default: 10 percent

-Percentage Change Enter the percentage value to decrease (for the high threshold) or increase (for the low threshold) the bandwidth rate that is advertised to the branches.
+Percentage Change Enter the percentage value to decrease (for the high threshold) or increase (for the low threshold) the shaping rate that is advertised to the branches.
 The advertised value is then decreased or increased by the configured value.

 Range: 1 through 100 percent